Beyond-The-Build/website/.gcp/README.md

 The Cloud Function code is automatically zipped and uploaded to a Google Cloud Storage bucket.
 Ensure the function is deployed by running

 ## Cloud Function
-The Cloud Function handles incoming webhooks from Netlify and forwards them to a Discord channel.
-The function verifies JWT tokens and logs relevant information to Google Cloud Logging.
+The Cloud Function handles incoming webhooks from Netlify and forwards them to a Discord channel and logs relevant information to Google Cloud Logging.

 ## API Gateway
 The API Gateway routes requests to the Cloud Function.
 The configuration is defined in api-config.yaml.